 This ruling, which became effective on January 1, 2017, requires establishments with 250 or more employees, as well as establishments with 20 or more employees in high risk industries, to electronically submit their 300A Form data to OSHA on an annual basis using the agency’s Injury Tracking Application (ITA).

-On July 30, 2018, OSHA published a Notice of Proposed Rulemaking (NPRM), which rescinds the agency's previous requirement for establishments with 250 or more employees to electronically submit Forms 300 and 301.
+On January 24, 2019, OSHA announced they had published a new final rule to Protect Privacy of Workers, which rescinds the agency's previous requirement for establishments with 250 or more employees to electronically submit Forms 300 and 301.
 See our detailed blog post on OSHA electronic recordkeeping changes for the details of this new NPRM.